Enets language: Consonants

-Consonants

 Stress

 The type of stress in Enets is quantitative.
 Stressed vowels are pronounced relatively longer than unstressed vowels.
 Based on the available data, the stress is not (as a rule) used as a feature for distinguishing the meaning.
 The stress in a word usually falls on the first vowel.
 The primary stress usually falls on the first syllable and is accompanied by a secondary stress, which falls on the third and the fifth syllable.
 Sometimes the stress distinguishes the meaning, e.g. in mo·di ('I') vs. modi· ('shoulder').
 (The primary stress is marked by ·).